desimaniac/docs/enable_igpu_on_hetzner.md

-# Enable iGPU on Hetzner
+# How to enable iGPU on Hetzner (for HW Acceleration on Plex)

-Was done on the EX41 Server with i7-7700 installed.
+Note: This was tested on the Hetzner's EX41-SSD Server (Intel i7-7700), but should work for other supported Intel based servers on Hetzner (see [here](https://support.plex.tv/hc/en-us/articles/115002178853-Using-Hardware-Accelerated-Streaming) and [here](https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video))

-## iGPU not loaded
+## When iGPU isnt loaded...

-iGPU not loaded as seen with:
+`/dev/dri` path will be missing...

 ```
 $ ls -la /dev/dri
 ls: cannot access '/dev/dri': No such file or directory
 ```

-vainfo:
+`vainfo` will show this:

 ```
 $ vainfo